 Feeding high starch and sugar concentrate feeds is not recommended for horses with EGUS.
-Instead choose a feed that provides a higher proportion of calories from oil and fibre.
-You should split your feed into several small meals so that starch remains less than 1g starch per kg bodyweight per day.
+Instead, choose a feed that provides a higher proportion of energy from oil and fibre.
+Feeds should be split into several small meals so that starch and sugar remain less than 1g per kg of body weight per meal.

-Turn out daily:
+Turnout daily:

 Horses that are at grass will eat for longer periods of time and so produce a lot of saliva, meaning that they have a much lower incidence of EGUS compared with stabled horses.
 Even just a few hours of turnout per day can be beneficial.
-If it is not possible to turn your horse out (e.g. if the horse is overweight) then an alternative source of suitable forage must be provided, or consider using a grazing muzzle to reduce intake but increase number of chews and saliva production per g of grass consumed.
+If it is not possible to turn your horse out (e.g. if the horse is overweight) then an alternative source of suitable forage must be provided, or consider using a grazing muzzle to reduce intake, but increase number of chews and saliva production per g of grass consumed.